ZJendex/ColorGame/README.md

-# ColorGame
+# Color Game
-Guessing the color by rgb elements -- Web Based

-I made this project on the inspriation of the color game project from <i>The Web Developer Bootcamp</i> in Udemy.

-This is my own version of it :)
+A Game on website asking the color by RGB color model inspried on Colt Steele
+* JavaScript
+* HTML
+* CSS
+## Features
+* easy/hard mode
+## Future Plan
+1. Adding Competition mode shows the name and scores